trystine/Trishala_Ahalpara/projects.md

 ## ***1. Process Mining- Longest State Prediction (Fujitsu Research of America)***

 - Process mining is a technique that analyzes event logs from information systems to discover, monitor, and improve real business processes by providing insights into their actual execution.

-- The aim of this project is to process the raw data of incident tickets provided by Data Warehouse and create a machine learning model that can predict the longest state in which a particular incident ticket will be stuck based on the partial history

-- Project involves end to end development of data pipelines with various components.
+- The aim of this project is to process the raw data of incident tickets provided by Data Warehouse and create a machine learning model that can predict the longest state in which a particular incident ticket will be stuck based on the partial history.
+Project involves end to end development of data pipelines with various components.
 My contribution towards the project was to create the Feature Generation pipeline which focuses on feature engineering strategies of creating time-based features, statistical based features and graph-based features using networkx library.

-- The outcome of the project was to have a comprehensive data processing pipeline available for the process mining data that not only joins table but also focuses on processing the data in such a way that it is ready to be utilized by the machine learning model to predict the longest state in which the incident ticket will be stuck based on the partial history of the incidents.

-- Collaborated in developement of teh Automated Pipeline and submitted a patent for the same.
+- Collaborated in developement of the Automated Pipeline and submitted a patent for the same.

 ---